AgroDan/aoc2022/day2/README.md

+# Dan's Introduction

+More doing through python.
+This didn't take that long to create as well and only needed a few functions to get it to work.
+Regardless, it worked pretty well and quick enough to call it done.

+Sadly, didn't learn much here.

 # --- Day 2: Rock Paper Scissors ---

 The Elves begin to set up camp on the beach.
 To decide whose tent gets to be closest to the snack storage, a giant Rock Paper Scissors tournament is already in progress.